savonet/book/audio.md

 - `status`: a string describing how the program ended.
 It can either be

-  - `"exited"`: the program exited normally (this is the value usually returned),
+  - `"exit"`: the program exited normally (this is the value usually returned),
   - `"stopped"`: the program was stopped (it has received a STOP signal),
   - `"killed"`: the program was killed (it has received a KILL signal),
-  - `"exception"`: program raised an exception.
+  - `"exception"`: program raised an exception,
+  - `"timeout"`: the `timeout` we gave was reached and the program was ended.

   This field itself has two fields detailing the return value:

   - `code`: this is an integer containing the return code if the program exited, or the signal number if the program was stopped or killed,
-  - `description`: a string containing details about the exception in the case the program raised one.
+  - `description`: a string containing details about the exception in the case the program raised one, or the run time in the case of a timeout.

 - `stdout`: what the program wrote on the standard output,
 - `stderr`: what the program wrote on the standard error.